baobabsoluciones/mango/README.rst

 Overview
 --------

-**Mango** is the core library providing essential tools for data processing, analysis, and machine learning workflows.
-The ecosystem includes specialized libraries for different domains:
+The Mango ecosystem consists of specialized libraries for different domains:

+- **mango**: Data processing, analysis, machine learning workflows, and imputation of missing values
 - **mango_autoencoder**: Neural autoencoders for anomaly detection in time series
-- **mango_calendar**: Calendar data, holidays, and date-related features with Spanish holiday support
+- **mango_calendar**: Calendar data, holidays, and date-related features with holiday support
-- **mango_dashboard**: Interactive web applications for data exploration and visualization
+- **mango_dashboard**: Interactive web applications including time series dashboards and a customizable file explorer app
 - **mango_genetic**: Genetic algorithms and evolutionary computation methods
-- **mango_time_series**: Comprehensive time series analysis, forecasting, and feature engineering
+- **mango_time_series**: Comprehensive time series analysis, exploratory data analysis, and data processing utilities

 Each library is designed to work independently or as part of the integrated Mango ecosystem, providing flexibility in dependency management and usage.